 What’s the difference between a handyman and a contractor?

 Before you start researching the license and permits you need to operate, you’ll need to know whether the law classifies you as a handyman or a contractor.

 Starting a handyman business is an appealing prospect for someone with diverse trade skills.
-But what constitutes a handyman?
-Typically, handyman work involves small jobs, quick repairs, or work valued under a certain dollar amount, but the laws vary by state.
+But how is a handyman defined?
+Typically, handyman work involves small jobs, quick repairs, or work valued under a certain dollar amount, but the laws and definitions vary by state.